Freetown station: South Coast Rail

 In September 2008, MassDOT released 18 potential station sites for the South Coast Rail project, including a Freetown station off South Main Street near the Route 24/79 expressway.
 A 2009 conceptual design called for a single side platform serving one track, with a second track allowing freight trains to pass the high-level platform.
 The station was planned to be the anchor of Assonet Village, a new mixed-use transit-oriented development village.
 Station plans released as part of the Final Environmental Impact Report in 2013 were nearly identical to the 2009 plans.
 On June 11, 2010, the state took ownership of the Fall River Subdivision (renamed the Fall River Secondary) and several other CSX lines as part of a sale agreement.

 In 2017, the project was re-evaluated due to cost issues.
 A new proposal released in March 2017 called for early service via Middleborough by 2024, followed by full service via Stoughton by 2029.
 Freetown would have only been built as an infill station during the second phase.
 By mid-2017, plans called for the first phase to be completed in 2022, and to include stations at Freetown and Battleship Cove in Phase 1 rather than Phase 2.
 The January 2018 Draft Supplemental Environmental Impact Report moved the planned station about 0.2 mile northeast, as the previously planned site had been developed for use by a business.

 The MBTA awarded a $159 million contract for construction of the Fall River Secondary portion of the project, including Freetown station, in May 2020.
 Service was then planned to begin in November 2023.
 The station was 27% complete by February 2022, with 82% of platform foundations complete.
-Substantial completion of the Fall River Secondary work was announced at an event at Freetown station in December 2022, with revenue service still planned for late 2023.
+Substantial completion of the Fall River Secondary work was announced at an event at Freetown station in December 2022.
+Opening was delayed to mid-2024 in September 2023.
+In June 2024, the opening of the project was delayed to May 2025.
+Service began on March 24, 2025.
+The station was planned to be served by an extension of Southeastern Regional Transit Authority bus route 102 to the station, but the extension was not made.